 - Suspiciously Stealthy Predator: Because it just wouldn't be a Jaws ripoff if the beast let anyone but the hero realize it was out there too soon, would it?

 - Stock Footage: The sequel uses snippets of footage from the first film's alligator sequences in some scenes.

-- Talking the Monster to Death: Literally if sarcastically suggested by the Hot Scientist, in reference to her motor-mouthed mother.
+- Talking the Monster to Death: Sarcastically suggested by the Hot Scientist, in reference to her motor-mouthed mother.